No products in the cart.

 Michael obtained his B.A. degree in Economics, with High Distinction, and his J.D. magna cum laude, from the University of Michigan where he was a member and Associate Editor of the Law Review, and a member of the Order of the Coif Honor Society.
 He then returned to Florida and worked as a law firm associate where, after three years, was made a partner and then a named partner at the prestigious Miami litigation firm, Podhurst Orseck, where he remained for many years.

-FL General: This program is approved for 8.0 units of general CLE credit in Florida through October 31, 2020.
+FL General: This program is no longer approved for CLE credit in Florida.
+CLE expired on October 31, 2020.

 CA General: This program is approved for 6.5 hours of general CLE in California.